- MSW, University of Toledo, 2013

 - BS Psychology, University of Toledo, 2010

 * PhD *

 Megan Lee is a clinical social worker and PhD candidate.
-She is currently working as a mobile crisis supervisor and with the UGA Office of Sustainability to advance a focus on racial equity and social justice within the office.
-Additionally, she has co-taught the Social Work Treatment with Groups course at the graduate level and taught the following courses at the undergraduate level: Social Work with Diverse Populations and Human Behavior and the Social Environment.
+She has co-taught the Social Work Treatment with Groups course at the graduate level and taught the following courses at the undergraduate level: Social Work with Diverse Populations and Human Behavior and the Social Environment.
 Furthermore, she has guest lectured several courses, including Organization and Community Theory, Social Welfare Policy, and Topics in Social Justice: Poverty.

 Lee’s research interests include a racially-centered examination of pedagogy, practices, and internal and external school contexts to understand the impact on education outcomes and experiences of African American youth.

 Social justice; racial disparities; equity; inclusivity in education contexts; African American youth; anti-racist pedagogy and practices